-Evidence from South Africa (Samson et al., 2004) also shows that the social security system reduces poverty, deprivation, and destitution.
-The South African social grant reduces the poverty headcount by 4.3 percent and the destitution gap by 45 percent.
+Evidence from South Africa (Samson et al., 2004) also shows that the social security system reduces poverty, deprivation, and destitution.74 The South African social grant reduces the poverty headcount by 4.3 percent and the destitution gap by 45 percent.
 Specifically, the old age pension reduces the poverty gap by 2.5 percent, the disability grant reduces the total Rand poverty gap by 5.1 percent, while extending the child support grant to 18 years contributes to a 21.4 percent reduction in the poverty gap.
 Fiszbein and Schady (2009) also found that a child support grant reduced the poverty gap among recipients by 47 percent.
 Similarly, Samson (2007) shows that South Africa's social grants reduced the poverty gap by 48 percent and the destitution gap by 67 percent, while at the same time supporting human capital development and labor market participation.
 For instance, Samson found that workers in households receiving social grants have higher labor force participation rates and greater success rates in finding employment than those in households not receiving grants.
 The comprehensive system of social grants in South Africa has led to several positive outcomes: a reduction of three percentage points in the Gini Coefficient; a doubling of the poorest quintile's share of national incomes;75 a reduction in poverty from 11.3 percent in 1994 to 5.0 percent in 2006 (Government of South Africa, 2010); and a diminution of hunger and malnutrition.

-Destitution is defined as the bottom 20 percent of the expenditure distribution - the lowest poverty line in the country, based on a poverty threshold of R 180 per person per month (DSD, 2004).
+74 Destitution is defined as the bottom 20 percent of the expenditure distribution - the lowest poverty line in the country, based on a poverty threshold of R 180 per person per month (DSD, 2004).

-South Africa boasts the most extensive social protection system in the continent, with a primary focus on the State Old Age Pension (SOAP), disability grant, child support grant, foster child grant, care dependency grant, war veteran's grant and the grant-in-aid.
+South Africa boasts the most extensive 76 social protection system in the continent, with a primary focus on the State Old Age Pension (SOAP), disability grant, child support grant, foster child grant, care dependency grant, war veteran's grant and the grant-in-aid.
 Most of these interventions have proved to be very successful.
 The social grants have a total coverage of about 14 million (representing about one-third of the total population).
-However, despite the high level of unemployment in the country (around 23 percent), the absence of unemployment benefits for youths shows that an important vulnerable group has been excluded.
+However, despite the high level of unemployment in the country (around 23 percent), the absence of unemployment benefits for youths shows that election campaign and mobilized the national action plan around it.
+Today, the delivery rate is adjudged to have reached tection program encompassing a social pension and disability grant, child welfare grant, school feeding program, war veteran subvention, adhoc relief program and resettlement program.